 Guide for Conservation Districts to Host Events

-When possible, Districts can host “ESM Training Watch Events” at local facilities for their potential grant applicants.
+Conservation Districts will be provided with registration links ahead of the trainings.
+Districts are strongly encouraged to host “ESM Training Watch Sessions” at local facilities for their potential grant applicants if possible.
 This can be used to overcome technical hurdles that some applicants may have, and will let Districts get to know their potential applicants and discuss county specific priorities, policies, budgets, etc.

 - Ensure local conditions and policies allow for you to hold such an event.

-- Conservation Districts are solely responsible for ensuring all local policies are met and safety precautions such as masks, social distancing, sanitization, etc. are met.
+- Conservation Districts are responsible for ensuring all local policies are met and safety precautions such as masks, social distancing, sanitization, etc. are satisfied.
 The SCC, Center, Penn State, or State of PA are not responsible for any in-person meetings organized by Districts related to these remote trainings.

-- Register once and note that you are hosting a watch event when you register.
+- Registration links will be made available to Conservation Districts.
 Applicants attending your watch event do not need to register individually.
 The Center will provide you with a registration sheet, and you will be responsible for taking attendance and reporting that information back to the Center to verify certifications.

-- Invite potential applicants to a common location such as a meeting room at your office or local hotel.
+- Invite potential applicants to a common location such as a meeting room at your office or a conference room at a local hotel.

 - Display the shared screen from the remote training on a large TV or projector.

 - Make sure to have adequate speakers so the training can be heard throughout the room.
-A microphone is also recommended to allow you to ask verbal questions and have a discussion with trainers (would be eligible DGLVR education expenses).
+A microphone is also recommended to allow you to ask verbal questions and have a discussion with trainers (not required as questions can be typed in as well).

 - Use break times to inform applicants of local county policies, priorities, budgets, etc.

-- Purchase of snacks, drinks, or lunches is at the discretion of each Conservation District (would be an eligible DGLVR education expense)
+- Facility rentals and purchase of snacks, drinks, or lunches is at the discretion of each Conservation District.

 - The CD should communicate questions, comments, and feedback for their group directly through the remote training interface.